Last updated Feb 10, 2023

 • When tunnelling, export FORGE_USER_VAR_LICENSE_OVERRIDE=<active|inactive> before launching the tunnel.

-• In development or staging, run forge variables set -e <environment> LICENSE_OVERRIDE <active|inactive>.
+• In development, staging, and custom environments run forge variables set -e <environment> LICENSE_OVERRIDE <active|inactive>.

 Please make sure you check the value of context in an invocation context, because environment variables and the context object are not accessible during the snapshot context.